Simulation of angular resolution of a new electromagnetic sampling calorimeter: Results

 Figure~\ref{fig:angle_reco_dep_gr} (a) shows the angular resolution as a function of incident angle for different incident energies ($E_{\gamma}$).
+Note that the front 32 layers are used for the angle reconstruction.
+Since the effective radiation length is different according to the incident angles, the inefficiency of the reconstruction is changed from 2\% at zero degrees to 0.5\% at 40 degrees.
 The angular resolution does not depend on the incident angle for high incident energies.
 However, the angular resolution changes significantly for low incident energies at small incident angles.
 Figure~\ref{fig:angle_reco_dep_gr} (b) shows the angular resolution as a function of the incident photon energy at $\theta=$~25$^{\circ}$.
-The angular resolution fits to the function $p_{0} \oplus p_{1}/\sqrt{E_{\gamma}(\mathrm{GeV})}$, where $p_{0}$ and $p_{1}$ represent the energy-independent and energy-dependent contributions, respectively.
+The angular resolution is well fitted by the function $p_{0} \oplus p_{1}/\sqrt{E_{\gamma}(\mathrm{GeV})}$, where $p_{0}$ and $p_{1}$ represent the energy-independent and energy-dependent contributions, respectively, added in quadrature.

 Figure~\ref{fig:res_edep} shows the estimated $p_{0}$ and $p_{1}$ as a function of the incident angle.
-The average values of $p_{0}$ and $p_{1}$ are estimated to be 0.24$^{\circ}$ and 1.24$^{\circ}$, respectively, for $\theta>$~10$^{\circ}$.
-For a small $\theta$, $p_{1}$ is smaller than that for a larger $\theta$ because the angular resolution is largely dependent on the incident angle for low incident energies, whereas the opposite trend can be observed for $p_{0}$.
+The averages of $p_{0}$ and $p_{1}$ are estimated to be 0.238 $\pm$ 0.012$^{\circ}$ and 1.248 $\pm$ 0.002$^{\circ}$, respectively, for $\theta>$~10$^{\circ}$.
+In the case of $\theta$ smaller than 10 degrees, the angular resolution shows different dependency on the incident energy, which results in smaller $p_{1}$ and larger $p_{0}$ compared to the larger angles.